Conditions of residence for young au pairs from third countries

 Third-country nationals must meet the following requirements first:

-have the written approval from the Ministry of Youth.
+• have the written approval from the minister responsible for youth.

 To get this approval, they also have to meet the specific conditions required to be a young au pair, namely: